 We are pleased to submit our research article, titled "The Mating Habits of the Tsetse Fly," for consideration of publication in Insects Today."

-Side Note: The title of the journal should be placed in italics.
+Bonus Tip: The title of the journal should be formatted in italics.